jvickers123/sei-project-one-pac-man/README.md

 > * Each cell can either have a class of wall or corridor decided.
 > * Corridor class cells can either have class of food or non food.
 > * When a new board is done, it can be brought by a new array.
-> *  Can create board, then make a function that saves board by pushing each cells  classList into an array.
+> *  Can create a board, then make a function that saves the board by pushing each cell’s classList into an array.

 > *The characters:*
-> * Pac Man is controlled like in Sam’s lesson .
+> * Pac Man is controlled like in the General Assembly lesson .
 > * But an extra conditional based on whether the next square is a wall or a corridor.
 > * A function to remove food class when Pac Man is in a square with food.
 > * Add to score.